Davut-06/e_library/README.md

-# 📚 My Flutter Library App: A Digital Haven for Book Lovers!
+# 📚 Flutter E-Library App: A Digital Haven for Book Lovers!

 Welcome to the repository for my Flutter-built library application!
 This project is a comprehensive and visually appealing mobile app designed to provide users with an excellent book browsing and reading experience.